Vuelta7/AI-Quiz-App/README.md

 - **User-Friendly Design**: Intuitive interface requires no learning curve
 - **Customization**: Tailor the app to your preferences and study habits

-## 📋 Roadmap

-- Community quiz sharing
-- Advanced statistics and learning analytics
-- Additional subject libraries
-- Spaced repetition scheduling
-- Dark mode

 ## 🤝 Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.

 ## 📬 Contact

 Questions?
 Suggestions?
-Reach out to us at [your-email@example.com]
+Reach out to urielvuelta@gmail.com

 ## 📄 License

-This project is licensed under the [License Name] - see the LICENSE file for details.
+This project is licensed under the GNU General Public License v3.0 – see the LICENSE file for details.

 ---